-SIMWales: Maximising the Use of Existing Administrative and Survey Data Sets for Wales
+Maximising the Use of Existing Administrative Data Sets for Wales through Computer Modelling and Simulation (Computer Modelling and Simulation Fellowship).

 The project is one of a programme of four fellowships aimed at maximising the use of existing survey and administrative data sources for Wales.